TESSEorg/ttg/README.md

 ### Select the TTG Backend

-TTG C++ implementation is currently supported by 2 backends providing task scheduling, data transfer, and resource management.
+The TTG C++ implementation is currently supported by 2 backends providing task scheduling, data transfer, and resource management.
-While it is possible to use specific TTG backend explicitly, by using the appropriate namespaces, it is recommended to write backend-neutral programs that can be specialized to a particular backend as follows.
+While it is possible to use a specific TTG backend explicitly, by using the appropriate namespaces, it is recommended to write backend-neutral programs that can be specialized to a particular backend in of two ways.

   1. By defining one (and only one) of the following macros, via the command-line argument to the compiler (recommended) or as an explicit `#define` statement in the source code:
     - `TTG_USE_PARSEC`: selects the PaRSEC backend as the default;